Macanese Portuguese: Lexicon

-Vocabulary is the same as in Portugal, but there are some differences due to Cantonese influence.
-Macau Portuguese also borrowed words from Malay and from other Indo-European languages like Sinhalese, Konkani, and Marathi languages from the beginning as the Portuguese settlers often married women from Portuguese Malacca, Portuguese India and Portuguese Ceylon rather than from neighbouring China.
-In the 17th century it was further influenced by the influx of immigrants from other Portuguese colonies in Asia, especially from Portuguese Malacca, Indonesia, and Portuguese Ceylon, that had been displaced by the Dutch expansion in the East Indies, and Japanese Christian refugees.
-These include tim sam, dim sum; goh lor, goh low; and shu tiu, si tiu.
-It reached to countries and regions where Portuguese is spoken, especially Portugal where it was brought by Portuguese returnees and some Chinese and Macanese (who are loyal to them) who brought Chinese and Macanese culture.
-Vocabulary even went to Brazil through leaving Portuguese settlers with some Macanese and Chinese settlers.
+Macanese Portuguese shares much of its vocabulary with Portugal, but there are some differences due to Cantonese influence.
+Macau Portuguese also borrowed words from Malay and from other Indo-European languages like Sinhalese, Konkani, and Marathi languages; these influences date back several centuries, as Portuguese settlers often married women from Portuguese Malacca, Portuguese India, and Portuguese Ceylon rather than from neighboring China.
+In the 17th century, it was further influenced by the influx of immigrants from other Portuguese colonies in Asia, especially from Portuguese Malacca, Indonesia, Portuguese Ceylon (whose inhabitants had been displaced by the Dutch expansion in the East Indies), and Japanese Christian refugees.
+These include lexical shifts like tim sam, dim sum; goh lor, goh low; and shu tiu, si tiu.
+These changes later reached countries and regions where Portuguese is spoken, especially Portugal, where it was brought by Portuguese returnees and some Chinese and Macanese loyal to them who brought Chinese and Macanese culture.
+Its influence even reached Brazil through the movements of Portuguese settlers also accompanied by Chinese and Macanese.

+Orthography

+Macau is not a party to the Portuguese-Language Orthographic Agreement of 1990 and thus retains older spellings no longer used in other lusophone countries.